dwin0/blog/content/blog/html/index.en.md

 import { Link } from 'gatsby'

 The main components of a website are <a href="https://developer.mozilla.org/en-US/docs/Web/HTML" target="_blank" rel="noopener noreferrer">HTML</a> files, <a href="https://developer.mozilla.org/en-US/docs/Web/CSS" target="_blank" rel="noopener noreferrer">CSS</a> files and <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript" target="_blank" rel="noopener noreferrer">JavaScript</a> files.
 This article discusses the concepts of HTML.

+## Name

+HTML is the abbreviation for Hypertext Markup Language.
+Hypertext is text that is connected to other text using links.
+This is very typical for websites.
+Markup Language assigns a certain meaning to a word or text.
+More about this further down.

 ## HTML structure